TraceMachina/nativelink/README.md

 The goals of this project are:
 1. Stability - Things should work out of the box as expected
-2. Efficiency - Don't waste time on inefficiencies & low resource usage
+2. Efficiency - Don't waste time on inefficiencies &amp; low resource usage
-3. Tested - Components should have plenty of tests & each bug should be regression tested
+3. Tested - Components should have plenty of tests &amp; each bug should be regression tested
 4. Customers First - Design choices should be optimized for what customers want

 ## Overview